AmadeusITGroup/spark-perf-hikes/README.md

 # README

-This module allows to launch snippets on Spark 3, where each contains:
+This module allows to launch snippets on Spark 3.

+Each snippet contains:
-- a scala snippet :  piece of code you can run
+- a scala code you can run
+- the documentation
 - the dependencies
 - the spark settings

 ## Getting started

-The following documentation has been tested on computers runing a Linux like OS, where [Apache Spark 3.5.1](https://spark.apache.org/downloads.html), as well as Java are already installed.
+The following documentation has been tested on computers running a Linux like OS, where [Apache Spark 3.5.1](https://spark.apache.org/downloads.html), as well as Java are already installed.

 ### A. Initialize the environment

 The very first time you use the project you need to install it.

 0. Configure the Databricks cli on your machine.